Christmas Revolutions: The Fall of Ceausescu

 The roots set down in Romanian democracy were shallow, made shallower by it arising from a murder.
 In the aftermath of the revolution, and the recreation of the National Peasants’ Party, Valentin Gabrielescu had this to say: “Same brothel, different whores.”
 Efforts were made to distance subsequent governments from the legacy.
 The “Final Report of the Presidential Commission for the Analysis of the Communist Dictatorship of Romania,” chaired by Vladimir Tismăneanu, supplied the heavy artillery for President Traian Băsescu’s attack on the Ceauşescu legacy in 2006.

-Since then, admission to the European Union, a six-month presidency of it, and the move of Romanian officials into various positions of security (Mircea Geoană becoming deputy secretary-general of NATO) suggest a degree of integration that the Soviets could only have dreamed of.
+Since then, admission to the European Union, a six-month presidency of it, and the move of Romanian officials into various positions of security (Mircea Geoană becoming deputy secretary-general of NATO) suggests a degree of integration that the Soviets could only have dreamed of.

 But the same conditions that enabled Ceauşescu to flourish have not quite abated, and the bulk of EU membership still regard Romania with a touch of suspicion, susceptible to old habits of oligarchy and corruption.
 To prove the point, the head of Romania’s ruling Social Democratic Party (PSD), Liviu Dragnea, remains saddled with a prison sentence for paying two party members for bogus jobs from state agency funds after attempts to appeal his conviction failed.
 As Romanian minister for European affairs, George Ciamba, has remarked with irritation, “Political correctness now means you can be tougher on fellow Europeans.”